MSFTeric/featureupdate-user-downtime-reporting/README.md

 - Set *Run scripts in 64 bit PowerShell host* to **Yes**
 - In the *Select groups to include* step, select the device group created earlier in this process

-After the targeted devices query for new scripts to run, the script will be downloaded and executed on the device.
-This will create a local log file, C:\ProgramData\Microsoft\SetupSummary.log
+After the targeted devices query for new scripts to run, the script will be downloaded and executed.
+This will create a local log file, C:\ProgramData\Microsoft\SetupSummary.log, on each device.

 The Azure Monitor client will detect a new entry has been made to SetupSummary.log and write the data back to your Log Analytics workspace.

-Confirm the Device Status for this script shows success before proceeding into Log Analytics.
+Confirm the Device Status for this script shows **success** in the Intune portal before proceeding into Log Analytics.

 ## What data is collected?